 Neale F. Lunderville was appointed General Manager of Burlington Electric Department in April 2015, and served as Interim General Manager from July 2014 to April 2015.

-He is a board member of the Preservation Trust of Vermont, Vermont Long Term Disaster Recovery Group, Vermont Journalism Trust, and Champlain College.
+He is a chair of the Preservation Trust of Vermont, and a board member of the Vermont Electric Power Company (VELCO), Vermont Journalism Trust, Champlain College, and BTV Ignite.
+He also serves on the Vermont Government Modernization and Efficiency Team (GMET) and the Climate Economy Action Team.
 Neale graduated from American University in Washington, D.C. and was awarded its 2012 Alumni Achievement award.

 Darren Springer, Chief Operating Officer, leads the Center for Innovation.
 He is responsible for providing dynamic guidance, transformative vision and exemplary support to many departments which includes: Policy & Planning, Finance, Information Technology and Energy Services.